jidongbsu/cs452-buddy-system/README.md

 ## Project Layout

 All files necessary for compilation need to be submitted, this includes source code files, header files, and Makefile. <!-- The Makefile in the top level of your submission directory for this project must build both the preloaded and non-preloaded versions and other related text programs. --> The structure of the submission folder should be the same as what was given to you.
-Make sure to not modify the two test programs buddy-test.c and malloc-test.c.
+Make sure to not modify the two test programs buddy-test.c and malloc-test.c, and not to modify buddy.h.

 <!-- To test the buddy system library with the mergesort project, you can simply copy your buddy system library to your mergesort project and preload it to test it with your mergesort project.
 This is how we will test your project.-->